ahmed-bentajhamyani/grading-system/README.md

 ![image](https://github.com/ahmed-bentajhamyani/answers-grading-system-application/assets/91638100/10d886bc-a1fe-4373-b6df-54207ea0e8a1)

-## Establishment of Arabic Natural language processing pipeline
+## Establishment of Arabic Natural Language Processing Pipeline

-**pipeline** refers to a sequence of steps or processes that are applied successively to solve a specific problem.
+**Pipeline** refers to a sequence of steps or processes that are applied successively to solve a specific problem.
 A machine learning pipeline is a series of operations that enable data processing, model training, and prediction on new data.

 ![image](https://github.com/ahmed-bentajhamyani/answers-grading-system-application/assets/91638100/22f4c1b6-64a7-4f74-adca-073e12ba85a1)